kodack64/Q3DE/README.md

 ## Validation
 Each folder will typically regenerate figures or tables used in the paper.
 The regenerated figures should be the same within a statistical fluctuation by Monte-Carlo sampling.
-The parameters for high-level synthesis also fluctuate according to the chosen random seed.
+The parameters of high-level synthesis also fluctuate according to the chosen random seed.

 ## Tested environment
 We tested our codes on Windows 11 and Ubuntu 20.04 LTS on Windows Subsystem Linux.